Putting the Horse Before the Cart:A Generator-Evaluator Framework for Question Generation from Text: Our Approach

-where $\lambda_c$ is the coverage hyperparameter and the coverage loss $L_{cov}$ is defined as: $L_{cov}=\sum_i min(a_i^t,wcv_i^t)$ \\ We note that this cross-entropy based loss function still does not include task-specific metrics such as BLEU that were motivated earlier.
+We note that this cross-entropy based loss function still does not include task-specific metrics such as BLEU that were motivated earlier.
 We employ an evaluator to refine the model pre-trained on this loss function to directly optimize the task specific reward.
 We also empirically show that the refinement of maximum likelihood models using task-specific rewards such as BLEU improves results considerably.
 In the next subsection we describe our evaluator.